IAR 330

-The IAR 330 is a licence-built version of the Aérospatiale SA 330 Puma helicopter, manufactured by the Romanian aerospace manufacturer IAR Brașov.
+The IAR 330 is a licence-built version of the Aérospatiale SA 330 Puma helicopter, manufactured by the Romanian aerospace manufacturer Industria Aeronautică Română.

 The IAR 330 was produced under a licensing agreement with the French aerospace firm Aérospatiale, signed on 30 July 1974.
 On 22 October 1975, the first Romanian-built Puma conducted its maiden flight.
 Deliveries to customers begun shortly thereafter; by 1980, around 25 IAR 330s had been produced for both domestic and overseas customers.
 Various oversea countries opted to procure the IAR 330, including Pakistan, Ivory Coast, United Arab Emirates, and Sudan.
 The largest operator of the type would be the Romanian Air Force, who initially used it primarily as a utility transport.

 During the 1990s, there was a desire for a rotary anti-tank capability, as well as to integrate Romania's defense equipment with NATO.
 Accordingly, during the 2000s, IAR collaborated with the Israeli defense company Elbit Systems to produce twenty-four IAR 330 SOCAT helicopters, which was designed for anti-tank and battlefield support operations.
 A modernized utility transport model equipped NATO-compatible avionics derived from the SOCAT, referred to as the IAR 330M, was also produced around this time.
 A navalised model, capable of search and rescue, medevac, and maritime surveillance, was also developed.
 The final IAR 330 was produced in 2008; the programme has effectively been replaced by the Airbus Helicopters H215 Super Puma, the production of which was transferred to Brașov under Eurocopter Romania, a joint venture between Airbus Helicopters and IAR.

 Design and development

 Background

 Throughout most of the Cold War, Romania was a member of both COMECON and the Warsaw Pact.
-Despite this, Ceaușescu government sought to avoid becoming overly depend on support from the Soviet Union and maintain independence.
-Accordingly, it was desirable for military equipment to be developed entirely or partially in Romania to bolster the nation's self-reliance, while partnerships with third party countries were also sought for the supply of large ticket items.
-During the early 1970s, multiple companies, including the French aerospace firm Aérospatiale and the American helicopter manufacturer Sikorsky Aircraft, were invited to demonstrate their helicopters to the Romanian government, which held the intention of acquiring a license to produce their preferred rotorcraft.
+Despite this, the Ceaușescu government sought to avoid becoming overly dependent on support from the Soviet Union and maintain independence.
+Accordingly, for military equipment to be developed entirely or partially in Romania to bolster the nation's self-reliance was desirable, while partnerships with third party countries were also sought for the supply of large-ticket items.
+During the early 1970s, the Romanian government invited multiple companies, including the French aerospace firm Aérospatiale and the American helicopter manufacturer Sikorsky Aircraft, to demonstrate their helicopters, which held the intention of acquiring a license to produce its preferred rotorcraft.

 Accordingly, on 11 October 1973, the Sikorsky S-61 was formally pitched to a group of Romanian representatives, which included a test flight performed at Băneasa Airport.
-Between 13-15 October of that same month, a presentation at the Romanian aerospace manufacturer Întreprinderea de Construcții Aeronautice's (IAR) facility at Ghimbav.
+Between 13 and 15 October of that same month, a presentation at the Romanian aerospace manufacturer Întreprinderea de Construcții Aeronautice's (IAR) facility at Ghimbav.
 The Puma was demonstrated on 20 October.
 On 30 July 1974, it was announced that Romania had signed a licensing agreement covering the local production of the Puma by IAR.
 A separate agreement was also signed to undertake the licensed production of the Turboméca Turmo IVC turboshaft engines that powered the type.